i998979/Dynmap-OCC/README.md

 - Start the web server

+## Known Bugs

+Sometimes HTML input disappears when the marker is clicked, you have to reload the plugin to make it appear again

 ## Concept

 The plugin control train properties with commands, with PHP-Source-Query, you can run commands with it (rcon in server.properties required).

+PHP-Source-Query can be found here https://github.com/xPaw/PHP-Source-Query

 Dynmap markers description support HTML code, so we can make use of it to make Dynmap interactable.

 ## **Terms of Use**